senthil4321/meta-srk/docs/kernel_variants.md

 The kernels are designed to work with SRK initramfs variants:

 - **linux-yocto-srk**: Compatible with all SRK images (srk-3 through srk-11-bbb-examples)
+- **linux-yocto-srk-bbb**: Compatible with all SRK images, optimized for BBB hardware features
 - **linux-yocto-srk-selinux**: Optimized for srk-10-selinux (includes SELinux userspace)
 - **linux-yocto-srk-tiny**: Bundled with srk-9-nobusybox (built-in initramfs)